-Delta is operating in a challenging environment.
-While significant government investment has been directed to civil infrastructure projects to stimulate activity and jobs growth, there has been continued program delays, severe labour shortages and rising costs.
-Cost rise and fall terms are being included in new project contracts and Delta is being selective of projects it will undertake to minimise risk.
+Delta is operating in a positive but challenging environment.
+Significant government investment has been directed towards civil infrastructure projects to stimulate activity and jobs growth.
+However, there have been program delays, severe labour shortages and rising costs.
+Delta continues to be selective of projects it will undertake to minimise risk.